 Understanding Who is Really Filing The Florida Foreclosure Lawsuit Can Be Tricky

-Our clients are Florida homeowners Mr. Mark Barnett and his wife Mrs. Yvette Barnett.
+Our clients are two Florida homeowners.
 The foreclosing bank is much more complicated.
 It is a tiered bank, which is common in Florida foreclosure lawsuits.

 What do we mean by tiered?
 In the foreclosure complaint filed against Mr. and Mrs. Barnett on May 25, 2010, the plaintiff described itself as “Bank of America, as Successor by Merger to LaSalle Bank, National Association, as Trustee for Washington Mutual Mortgage Pass-Through Certificates, WMALT Series 2005-11.”

 This means that Bank of America (”BofAm”) was describing itself first as: